 Our Women & Family Service provides a dual service of residential housing as well as a Community Support Service working with women and families who are homeless or at risk of homelessness.
 The women who are accommodated within the residential service have a history of long-term homelessness and multiple needs.
+Some have experienced significant domestic, physical and/or sexual abuse.
 In the residential service, our staff team focuses on supporting and empowering our clients to manage the issues that caused them to become homeless and to work towards moving on to living independently.
-The residential service is staffed on a 24-hour basis and supported 8 women in 2019 while the Women's and Family Community Support Team supported 112 unique households, including 72 families with 154 children.
+The residential service is staffed on a 24-hour basis and supported 6 women in 2020, 2 of whom accessed another Galway Simon service.
+The Women and Family

-$^{^{1}\,}$ Daft.ie Rental Reports based on Q1 2016 - Q1 2020 $\,$
+1 Daft.ie Rental Reports based on Q1 2016 - Q1 2020